wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    that is consistently the same is more likely to be operator caused than an attack.
-Also if the output from the authoritative server is consistently different from the resolvers output this hints to an attack rather then an error, unless there is EDNS0 client subnet (draft-ietf-dnsop-edns-client-subnet) applied to the domain.
+Also if the output from the authoritative server is consistently different from the resolvers output this hints to an